 All Milton Keynes providers are accessible to children with special educational needs and provide an inclusive childcare market for parents.
-The majority of early year's children will be able to have their special educational needs met at their local preschool, nursery or childminder setting.
-However for some children, specialist provision may be more appropriate.
+Most early year's children will be able to have their special educational needs met at their local pre-school, nursery or childminder setting.
+However, for some children, specialist provision may be more appropriate.

 The Children and Families Act 2014 has seen the introduction of Education, Health and Care Plans and a 'Local Offer' for families with a child or young person with SEND.
-More information about how the Milton Keynes Local Offer supports early years can be found at: How Early Years settings can support young children with SEND - Milton Keynes Council (milton-keynes.gov.uk)
+More information about how the Milton Keynes Local Offer supports early years can be found at: How Early Years settings can support young children with SEND